60 Days Before the Big Move: Checklist

 Research and schedule a car transporter, if needed

 If you are having cars transported separately, start your research now.
 There are great companies out there and some cruddy companies.
-Check out my Car Transportation Tips for more information on how to transport your car safely.

 Make a plan for transporting pets, plants, and valuables

-We always carry our valuable items on us, whether in the car or on the plane.
+We always carry our valuable items with us, whether in the car or on the plane.
 While you would like to trust folks, you never know.
 If you are flying to your new hometown, how will your pet get there?
 What are the airplane policies?
 We were unable to have the moving company transport any live plants.
 See the prohibited items list, here.
 Unfortunately, moving cross country, we didn’t have any options other than to give them away.

 We always want to make sure that our current furniture will fit well into our new place.
 If we know something isn’t going to work in our new home, we can get rid of it before the move which saves time and money later on.